Teaching Staff From SEPTEMBER, 2021

 The Finance and Personnel Committee meets termly, immediately before the termly Full Governing Body meeting, to review the impact of financial planning and to scrutinize and plan the allocation of resources for the current and future years.
 This includes budget costs of materials, of the physical environment of the school, of running costs and staffing costs and salaries.

-The Chair of the Finance Committee meets with Mrs Chadwick, the School Business Manager, ahead of this meeting to scrutinize the school’s financial position.
+The Chair of the Finance Committee meets with Mrs Murray, the School Business Manager, ahead of this meeting to scrutinize the school’s financial position.

 The governing body statement of behaviour principles